RichardAtCT/1inch_wrapper/README.md

 # Straight to business:
 # Get a swap and do the swap
 result = exchange.get_swap("USDT", "ETH", 10, 0.5)  # get the swap transaction
-result = helper.build_tx(result) # prepare the transaction for signing, gas price defaults to fast. result = helper.sign_tx(result) # sign the transaction using your private key result = helper.broadcast_tx(result) #broadcast the transaction to the network and wait for the receipt.
+result = helper.build_tx(result)  # prepare the transaction for signing, gas price defaults to fast. result = helper.sign_tx(result)  # sign the transaction using your private key result = helper.broadcast_tx(result)  # broadcast the transaction to the network and wait for the receipt.

 ## If you already have token addresses you can pass those in instead of token names to all OneInchSwap functions that require a token argument
-result = exchange.get_swap("0x7fc66500c84a76ad7e9c93437bfc5ac33e2ddae9", "0x43dfc4159d86f3a37a5a4b3d4580b888ad7d4ddd", 10, 0.5)
+result = exchange.get_swap("0x7fc66500c84a76ad7e9c93437bfc5ac33e2ddae9", "0x43dfc4159d86f3a37a5a4b3d4580b888ad7d4ddd",
+                           10, 0.5)

-#USDT to ETH price on the Oracle.
+# USDT to ETH price on the Oracle.
 Note that you need to indicate the token decimal if it is anything other than 18.
-oracle.get_rate_to_ETH("0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48", src_token_decimal=6)
+oracle.get_rate_to_eth("0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48", src_token_decimal=6)

 # Get the rate between any two tokens.
+oracle.get_rate(src_token="0x6B175474E89094C44Da98b954EedeAC495271d0F",
-oracle.get_rate(src_token="0x6B175474E89094C44Da98b954EedeAC495271d0F", dst_token="0x111111111117dC0aa78b770fA6A738034120C302")
+                dst_token="0x111111111117dC0aa78b770fA6A738034120C302")

 exchange.health_check()
 # 'OK'